tshrestha/recipes/CinnamonRaisinBread.md

 #### Stretch and fold technique

 1. Wet your hand that you will touch the dough with so that it doesn't stick to you.
 2. Slide your hand under the dough, then grab and stretch it up.
-Once it feels like it won't stetch anymore fold it down.
+Once it feels like it won't stretch anymore fold it down.
 3. Give the bowl a quarter turn and repeat 3 more times.
 4. Repeat this step every 15 minutes for the first hour, every 30 minutes the second hour, and once